Addressing Embodied Carbon In The Built Environment

 2. Select Products with Current EPDs

-Armstrong Environmental Product Declarations detail the Embodied Carbon on acoustical ceiling panels, suspension systems, and specialty products.
+Armstrong Environmental Product Declarations detail the Embodied Carbon on all our major acoustical ceiling panels, suspension systems, and specialty products.
 We are committed to transparency in the carbon impacts of our material ingredients.
 We are proud to announce that several Armstrong products have shown embodied reductions in our latest round of EPD documentation.

 3. Select Products with Lowest Embodied Carbon